leafbuild/leafbuild/doc/src/dev/documentation.md

 If you want to see the changes after you made them, make sure you have mdbook installed.

-Running `tools/doc.sh build` from the root of the repo will automatically generate `doc/book` with all of its contents.
+Running `makers doc-build` from the root of the repo will automatically generate `doc/book` with all of its contents.

-If you run `tools/doc.sh serve` from the root of the repo, you will have a local instance of the doc site at [http://localhost:3000](http://localhost:3000).
+If you run `makers doc-serve` from the root of the repo, you will have a local instance of the doc site at [http://localhost:3000](http://localhost:3000).

 After you are happy with the changes, submit a PR on